castorini/anserini/docs/custom-collections.md

 <b>Run the indexing step from the [MS MARCO pipeline](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md)</b>
 * This step resembles below line in above documentation.
-    > index the docs as a JsonCollection using Anserini
+    > We can now index these docs as a `JsonCollection` using Anserini:

 * That is, you would use an indexing command such as below,